samj1912/rfcs/text/0000-additional-exported-layers.md

 # Alternatives
 [alternatives]: #alternatives

+## Using ENV vars

+We could alternatively use environment variables to specify the app directory and the additional folder paths.
+We currently use environment variables for setting the app directory.

+## Why is this proposal the best?

 This proposal is useful as it relies of existing OCI image/Docker conventions to add a much needed extension point to the API.

 # Prior Art